New law on time registration

 1. the employee cannot measure or determine working hours in advance due to specific features of the work.

-2. the employee can determine their own working hours in the case of employees who can make independent decisions or who have
+2. the employee can set their own working hours in the case of employees who can make independent decisions or who have

 managerial functions.